FAIMS/scanExporter/README.md

 This exporter was co-developed by Prof Sean Brawley at Macquarie University, Department of Modern History, Politics and International Relations and Shawn Ross and Brian Ballsun-Stanton at the FAIMS Project, Department of Ancient History, Macquarie University.

 ## Funding:
-Development of this exporter was funded by Australian Research Council Discovery Grant – ID: ARC DP160100750 and by the **Research Attraction and Acceleration Program (RAAP)** aimed to support innovation and investment in the New South Wales in 2016 and 2017.
+Development of this exporter was funded by the **Australian Research Council Discovery Grant ARC DP160100750** and by the **Research Attraction and Acceleration Program (RAAP) NSW Department of Industry 16805/00** aimed to support innovation and investment in the New South Wales in 2016 and 2017.

 ## Date of release: